johniselin/Liquor-Taxation-and-Alcohol-Related-Driving-Fatalities/README.md

 * "Dataset Construction - SEM Unemployment.do"
 * "State Names.dta"
 * "alcohol.dta"
+* "setup.do"
+* "synth_preestimation_2000.do"
+* "synth_model_2000.do"
+* "synth_postestimation_2000.do"
-* "synth_preestimation.do"
+* "synth_preestimation_2009.do"
-* "synth_model.do"
+* "synth_model_2009.do"
-* "synth_postestimation.do"
+* "synth_postestimation_2009.do"

 #### File Layout

-The do files and data files attached can be placed into the following set of folders:
+The do files and data files attached can be placed into the following set of folders (the set of folders under "synth" below are created automatically by the do-file "setup.do":

 * Dataset Construction
   * *All Dataset Construction do-files*